 There have been five rain-affected races at this track.

 There have been five red-flagged Grands Prix at the Circuit Gilles Villeneuve.
 The 1981 and 2018 Canadian Grands Prix are the only races at the circuit which have not run to their scheduled distance.
 The 1981 race reached the two-hour time limit due to wet weather, while the chequered flag was erroneously shown one lap early at the 2018 event.
+In addition, the result of the 1995 Canadian Grand Prix was declared one lap early following a fan invasion of the track.
+Read more: F1 races which did not reach full distance.

 Alan Jones is the only driver to have been crowned World Champion at this track.
 Williams were also crowned Constructors’ Champions here in 1981 – that’s the last time the race was held towards the end of the championship.